KamranAzeem/docker-to-kubernetes/Migration-Part-1.md

 * an internal/cluster service, so MySQL is accessible to all the services wishing to connect to it, within the same namespace.
 * a way to be accessible / used by the admin from the internet, to be able to create databases and users for various applications / websites.
 For this, we would setup a very small and secure web interface for mysql, named `Adminer`.
 This Adminer software will have a "Deployment", a "Service" and an "Ingress", so we can access it from the internet.
 See note below.

-**Note:** The database service will be setup by the main cluster administrator, and will be a one time activity.
-Though the process of creation of this service can be defined / saved as a github repository , in the form of `yaml` files.
-This does not need to be part of a CI/CD pipeline.
+**Note:** The database service will be setup by the main cluster administrator, so **this will be one time activity**.
+Though the process of creation of this service can be defined / saved as a github repository , in the form of `yaml` files, it does not need to be part of a CI/CD pipeline.

 **Note:** Personally, I dislike the idea of providing global access to my database instance through any web interface.
 Refer to `The best way to access your database instance in Kubernetes` in this article.

 ### The ingress controller:
-Since the Adminer interface needs to be accessed over the internet, we already defined an ingress object for it.
-But for Ingress object to work, we need an **"Ingress Controller"**.
-This ingress controller will be a service defined as `type: LoadBalancer`.
+We will be setting up our website to be accessible over the internet.
+For that to work, we need an **ingress controller** in the cluster.
+This ingress controller will be a service - defined as `type: LoadBalancer`.
 In the docker-compose setup, we have Traefik running as the ingress controller - sort of.
-In our Kubernetes setup, we will continue to use Traefik as Ingress controller.
+In our Kubernetes setup, we will continue to use Traefik (1.7) as Ingress controller.

-**Note:** The setup of Ingress Controller will also be a one time activity by the administrator.
+**Note:** The setup of Ingress Controller will also be a **one time activity** by the administrator.

 ### The individual applications:
 Now we discuss the Kubernetes related needs of our applications.
 This is where developers will have the main interest, and they will have the main responsibility for deploying their applications on the cluster.

 #### The WordPress application , and it's needs:
-* It needs to be a "Deployment" , so we can scale up (and down) the number of replicas, depending on the load, which still able to serve the files on the (shared) disk from all the instances.
+* It needs to be a **"Deployment"** , so we can scale up (and down) the number of replicas, depending on the load, which still able to serve the files on the (shared) disk from all the instances.
 This is only possible when you use a Deployment object, and not StatefulSet object.
 * The Deployment will need an image.
 In this case, it uses a publicly available docker container image, so that is not a problem.
 * The Deployment will need to know the location of MySQL database server, the DB for this wordpress installation , the DB username and passwords to connect to that database.
 This information cannot be part of the repository, so it is provided manually on the docker servers as `wordpress.env` file (as an example).
 On Kubernetes this information needs to be provided as environment variables.
 The question is, how?
 There are two ways.
 One, we create the secret manually from command line.
 The other way way is to setup the secrets as environment variables in the CI server.
 We will be using CircleCI for our CI/CD needs.
 We will see both methods to get this done.
 * The Deployment will also need a persistent storage for storing various files this wordpress software will create.
 The same location will also hold any content uploaded by the user, for example pictures, etc. This will be a PVC, and will be created separately.
 It's definition of creation will not be part of the same file as the `deployment.yaml` .
 This is to prevent any accidents of old PVCs being deleted and new ones being created automatically resulting in data loss.
 This problem has been explain in another article of mine: [https://github.com/KamranAzeem/kubernetes-katas/blob/master/08-storage-basic-dynamic-provisioning.md](https://github.com/KamranAzeem/kubernetes-katas/blob/master/08-storage-basic-dynamic-provisioning.md) .
 Anyhow, the developer will be required to create the necessary PV/PVC once, and then make sure to **never delete the PVC**.
 Till the time the PVC is there, the data will be safe.

 **Note:** This example uses with wordpress, which is quite "stateful".
 What we want, from the developers is: applications as stateless as possible. i.e. There should be no involvement of saving any state, eliminating a need to acquire and maintain PVCs and PVs. **This is very important in application design.**

-#### The simple static/HTML site has the following Kubernetes related needs:
+#### The simple static/HTML/PHP application and it's needs:
-* It needs to be a "Deployment" , so we can scale up (and down) the number of replicas, depending on the load, which still able to serve the files on the (shared) disk from all the instances.
-This is only possible when you use a Deployment object, and not StatefulSet object.
+* It needs to be a **"Deployment"** , so we can scale up (and down) the number of replicas, depending on the load, which still able to serve the files on the (shared) disk from all the instances.
+This is only possible when you use a Deployment object, and *not* StatefulSet object.
-* The Deployment will need to (sort of) "build" a private image, which is impossible.
+* The Deployment will need to use the docker image of our application.
 Kubernetes objects cannot build container images.
 (Recall: Kubernetes != Docker).
 So, for this to work, the image needs to be built outside/before the deployment process is carried out.
 If the image needs to be a private image, then GCP's [gcr.io](gcr.io) is ideal, as it can create private container images without requiring any extra steps at our end.
+Though you can choose any container registry of your choice.
 * The Deployment will also need a (imaginary) configuration file mounted at `/config/site.conf` .
 One can argue that a configuration file (or files) can be baked into the image itself.
-For the sake of this example, we will create a config map every time before creating the main deployment.
+In our case, the image will come with a default *site.conf*  file, and we can override it anytime by creating a config map with custom configuration, before creating the main deployment.
 This can be done manually, or through the CI server.
 In case of CI server, the entire configuration file will need to be stored an an environment variable in the CI server and then be used inside the deployment pipeline.
-We will show you that too.
+I will show you that too.

 ## Kubernetes setup: